alexdapunt/mailas-blog/content/post/volunteering-in-kenya-for-free.md

 ---
 timeToRead: 0
 authors: []
-title: 'Volunteering in Kenya on a budget (no association needed) '
+title: 'Volunteering on a budget (no association needed) '
 excerpt: ''
 date:
 hero: ''